IdsExportPlugin

 IdsExportFilter

-is a Solr post-filter.
+IdsExportFilter is a Solr post-filter.
 In Solr terminology, a filter is a piece of code which decides, whether the document matches search criteria and should be included in the response.
 A post-filter will be executed after regular filters, thanks to this it works on limited set of documents, already filtered by previous filters.

-implements the post-filter interface, but doesn't really decides if a document matches search criteria or not - it accepts all documents - but instead it collects certain field values from documents, and stores them in a data structure.
+IdsExportFilter implements the post-filter interface, but doesn't really decides if a document matches search criteria or not - it accepts all documents - but instead it collects certain field values from documents, and stores them in a data structure.
 The field name is defined in the request URL or configuration.

 This filter was initially designed to read values of the documents' unique key, but in fact it can read values of any field, which has DocValues enabled.
-In this document we will refer to those values as Ids
+In this document we will refer to those values as Ids.

 Internally, Ids are stored in a data structure: